FlankaLanka/CollabCanvas/PRD.md

 - As a designer, I want to **create basic shapes (rectangles)** so that I can build simple designs
 - As a designer, I want to **move objects around the canvas** so that I can arrange my design
 - As a designer, I want to **delete objects I've created** so that I can remove mistakes or unwanted elements
+- As a designer, I want to **select multiple objects at once** so that I can move, manipulate, or delete them as a group
+- As a designer, I want to **drag-to-select multiple objects** by drawing a selection rectangle around them
+- As a designer, I want to **use keyboard shortcuts** like Delete/Backspace to quickly remove selected objects
+- As a designer, I want to **interact with an AI agent using natural language** to create and manipulate canvas elements efficiently
+- As a designer, I want to **see AI-generated content appear in real-time** for all collaborators when I use AI commands
 - As a designer, I want to **see other users' cursors with their names** so that I know who's working where
 - As a designer, I want to **see changes made by other users in real-time** so that we can collaborate seamlessly
 - As a designer, I want to **see who else is currently online** so that I know who I'm collaborating with